 Approximately 9.5% of medical malpractice lawsuits involve misdiagnosis or failure to diagnose problems involving the birth of a child.
 Here are the types of cases that make up the majority of those birth injury malpractice lawsuits in Maryland:Cerebral Palsy

 Cerebral palsy (CP) is an umbrella term to describe a functional disorder caused by damage to the brain during pregnancy, delivery, or shortly after birth that can be related to this shortage of oxygen during delivery.
 CP is caused by faulty development of or damage to motor areas in the baby's brain that disrupt the brain's ability to control the body's movements or posture.
 Some children who suffer from cerebral palsy can still live normal or relatively normal lives.
 Regrettably, other kids are more severely affected.
 For almost all children with cerebral palsy, therapy intervention can help.

 How cerebral palsy impacts a child depends on which part of the brain has suffered an injury.
 The physical and mental symptoms vary wildly.
 Children with cerebral palsy commonly have problems with vision, hearing, coordinated movement, walking, vision, hearing, posture, speech or learning.Erb's Palsy

 Erb's palsy can be caused by medical malpractice, usually during the delivery of the baby.
 What often happens is that the child's shoulder gets stuck under the mother's pubic bone following the delivery of the head.
 Sometimes, the OB/GYN delivering the baby will panic and will apply excessive force on the baby to dislodge the shoulder.
 When this happens, damage may occur to the nerve bundles located in the shoulder region causing Erb's palsy.Kernicterus

-Kernicterus is a birth injury that rarely occurs in the absence of medical malpractice.
+Kernicterus is a post-birth injury that rarely occurs in the absence of medical malpractice.
 Kernicterus is the result of too much bilirubin in the child's blood which causes extreme jaundice.
 Properly treated and diagnosed by the OB/GYN or pediatricians after birth, kernicterus can usually be handled without a birth injury to the child.
 Untreated, kernicterus can cause permanent brain damage.